I was back in what they stated it’s my room.

 Laughing, they finally dropped me back on the bed.
 I took a moment to catch my breath before asking the obvious.

-"Okay, Terrence, who are your friends?"
+"Okay, Terrence, care to introduce me to them? who are your friends?"

 He gestured casually toward the squad like they were his backup dancers.